-Kurdish is classified under the "Western Iranian group of the Indo-Iranian branch of the Indo-European family" (Thackston 2006:vii) and the two major varieties are Kurmanji and Sorani.
+Kurdish is classified under the "Western Iranian group of the Indo-Iranian branch of the Indo-European family" (Thackston 2006: vii) and the two major varieties are Kurmanji and Sorani.
 Kurmanji is spoken mainly in Turkey, Syria, Armenia and Azerbaijan and in some small parts of Iraq and Iran.
 Thackston (2006: viii) argues that this variety is far from being "unified, normalised, or standardised", whereas Sorani, which is spoken by the Kurds of Iraq and Iran, he argues, is more advanced in this sense, as it has been the second official language of Iraq since WW1.

-As the concern of this paper is two varieties of Kurmanji namely Maraş and Bohtan varieties it is important to give a brief overview of the distinctive lexical and phonological features between the two varieties.
+As the concern of this article is two varieties of Kurmanji namely Maraş and Bohtan varieties it is important to give a brief overview of the distinctive lexical and phonological features between the two varieties.

-Based on Öpengin and Haig (2014) some of the lexical and phonological differences between Maraş and Bohtan Kurmanji are as follows:
+Based on Öpengin and Geoffrey (2014) some of the lexical and phonological differences between Maraş and Bohtan Kurmanji are shown in Table 1 and Table 2.